 More Robeson Taj

-He is the author of The East Is Black: Cold War China in the Black Radical Imagination (Duke University Press, 2014), and is completing another book, From Mao to Yao: Culture, Media, and Black Life in China.
-He is also the co-producer of the forthcoming documentary film The World Is Yours, was on the Scholarship Steering Committee for the audio-visual and traveling art platform Question Bridge: Black Males, and is on the editorial board for the Journal of Race and Policy.
+He is the author of The East Is Black: Cold War China in the Black Radical Imagination (Duke University Press, 2014), co-producer of the documentary film The World Is Yours, was on the Scholarship Steering Committee for the audio-visual and traveling art platform Question Bridge: Black Males, and is on the editorial boards for the Journal of Race and Policy and Communication, Culture, & Critique.

 INTERVIEWS AND GUEST LECTURES

 2017 "“Playing the Chinese card”: Globalization and the Aesthetic Strategies of Chinese Contemporary Artists."
 International Journal of Cultural Studies

 2013 "Krumpin’ in North Hollywood: Public Moves in Private Spaces.”
 Boom: A Journal of California

 2013 "Diplomacy as Black Cultural Traffic: Debates over Race in the Asian Travels of Adam Clayton Powell and Carl Rowan."
 The Journal of History and Cultures

 2011 "Thunder in the East: China, Exiled Crusaders, and the Unevenness of Black Internationalism."
 American Quarterly